melakakini/appernetic-hugo-project/content/post/success-almost.md

 Also trying to move a post from default to go under "post" directory so that it shows up on front page.

+Take note that this post's header is in yaml

-Why should one go for such hard was to publish when there's free wix website builders with
+Why should one go for such hard was to publish when there's free wix website builders with tons of free pictures?
+Why do I struggle to put up plain pages?
+Is it worth it?